hanglili/Serverless-MapReduce-Test/README.md

    https://github.com/hanglili/Serverless-MapReduce/blob/master/src/python/notes
 4. Inside the module ```user_job```, you can specify the map function, reduce function and partition function of shuffling for your job:
     - Map function: create a python script with the name `map.py`.
-Then inside this script, create a function called `map_function` that is decorated with `@map_handler`.
+Inside this script, write the map function with any name that follows the function signature defined in the example map function in this project.
     - Reduce function: create a python script with the name `reduce.py`.
-Then inside this script, create a function called `reduce_function` that is decorated with `@reduce_handler`.
+Inside this script, write the reduce function with any name that follows the function signature defined in the example reduce function in this project.
     - Partition function for the shuffling stage: create a python script with the name `partition.py`.
-Then inside this script, create a function called `partition`.
+Inside this script, write the partition function with any name that follows the function signature defined in the example partition function in this project.
 5. Set your working directory to be `src/#python/` where `#python` is replaced by the name of the python module you created in step 1.
-Then, create a main python script under `src/#python/`, that calls `init_job()` to start executing your job.
+Then, create a main python script under `src/#python/`, that declares a `ServerlessMR` instance and set the map, reduce and partition functions and then calls `run()` to start executing your job.
 6. (Optional) If you want to test your job locally before deploying and executing it on AWS, you can do so by following this series of steps:
     1. Setting `true` to the field `localTesting` in `static-job-info.json`.